binxdqt/rs-p11-update-led-script/README.md

 You can use the simulation flags at the top of the script to test the script.

 Set either `simulate_regular_updates` or `simulate_security_updates` to `True` if you want to simulate the blinking LED.
 Default value is `False`.

+## About
+This is my first GitHub repository!
+Please let me know how I did in Discussions.

+I created this script after I purchased a RackMate T1 and the Geeekpi RS02 2U Raspberry Pi rack.
+The RS02 comes with these PCIe to NVMe expansion boards which has a red LED at the front.
+I wanted to use the red LED for something, and since I'm not checking my devices every single day, I thought it would be useful to know when all of my devices need updates and remembered that the red LED indicator is connected to a GPIO pin.
+I created this script to simply flash the LED at the front, so I know when updates are needed without having to check manually.